Micah-Shallom/Micah-Shallom/README.md

 - 🌱 I’m currently: learning and job searching.
 - 👯 I’m looking to collaborate on: Cloud Engineering and DevOps.
-- 🤔 I’m looking for help with: , FOSS
 - 😊 Pronouns: he/him
 - ⚡ Fun fact: I love music